 Predatory publishing: Can you tell which ‘fee charging’ academic journals are reputable?

-Here are some key things to consider then when selecting an OA journal for your next academic article:
+Here are some key things to consider then when selecting an open access journal for your next academic article.

 Have colleagues or co-workers published their research in this journal?
 Take care: predatory journals often deliberately give themselves names that sound a lot like their more established, mainstream counterparts.